Anne-Marie Delaunay-Danizio

 Process and Influences

-A former elementary school teacher in France and college-level French instructor in the Boston area, Anne-Marie Delaunay-Danizio now lives with her husband in Salem, NH.
+A former elementary school teacher in France and college-level French instructor in the Boston area, Anne-Marie Delaunay-Danizio now lives in Lowell, MA near her studio.
 Her artworks have been exhibited in numerous locations across Massachusetts (Arlington, Cambridge, Boston, Lowell) and New Hampshire (Manchester, Hooksett), as well as in New York City and Luxembourg.

 The Delaunay-Danizio Collection